Learning Equilibria of Games via Payoff Queries: Congestion games

-\begin{definition}[Equivalence] Two cost functions $f$ and $f'$ are equivalent if for every strategy profile $\s = (s_1, s_2, \dots, s_n)$, we have $\sum_{e \in s_i} f_e(n_e(\s)) = \sum_{e \in s_i} f'_e(n_i(\s))$, for all $i$. \end{definition} Clearly, the Nash equilibria of a game cannot change if we replace its cost function~$f$ with an equivalent cost function~$f'$.
-We give an algorithm that constructs a cost function $f'$ that is equivalent to $f$.
-We say that $(f'_e)_{e\in E}$ is a partial cost function if for some $e \in E$ and some $i \le n$, $f'_e(i)$ is undefined.
-We say that $f''$ is an extension of $f'$ if $f''$ is a partial cost function, and if $f''_e(i) = f'_e(i)$ for every $e \in E$ and $i \le n$ for which $f'_e(i)$ is defined.
-We say that $f''$ is a total extension of $f'$ if $f''$ is an extension of $f'$, and if $f''_e(i)$ is defined for all $e \in E$ and all $i \le n$. \begin{definition}[Partial equivalent cost function] Let~$f$ be a cost function.
-We say that~$f'$ is a partial equivalent of~$f$ if~$f'$ is a partial cost function, and if there exists a total extension~$f''$ of~$f'$ such that $f''$ is equivalent to~$f$. \end{definition} Our algorithm will begin with a partial cost function $f^0$ such that $f^0_e(i)$ is undefined for all $e \in E$ and all $i \le n$.
-Clearly $f^0$ is a partial equivalent of $f$.
-It then constructs a sequence of partial cost functions $f^1, f^2, \dots,$ where each $f^a$ is an extension of $f^{a-1}$, and each $f^a$ is a partial equivalent of $f$.
-Therefore, the algorithm will eventually arrive at a total cost function $f^a$ that is equivalent to the original cost function $f$.
+We say that $(f'_e)_{e\in E}$ is a \emph{partial} cost function if for some $e \in E$ and some $i \le n$, $f'_e(i)$ is undefined.
+We say that $f''$ is an \emph{extension} of $f'$ if $f''$ is a partial cost function, and if $f''_e(i) = f'_e(i)$ for every $e \in E$ and $i \le n$ for which $f'_e(i)$ is defined.
+We say that $f''$ is a \emph{total extension} of $f'$ if $f''$ is an extension of $f'$, and if $f''_e(i)$ is defined for all $e \in E$ and all $i \le n$. \begin{definition}[Partial equivalent cost function] Let~$f$ be a cost function.
+We say that~$f'$ is a partial equivalent of~$f$ if~$f'$ is a partial cost function, and if there exists a total extension~$f''$ of~$f'$ such that $f''$ is equivalent to~$f$. \end{definition}

-The algorithm proceeds inductively.
-It begins by constructing a partial equivalent cost function $f^{a}$ such that $f^{a}_e(1)$ is defined for every edge $e \in E$.
-Then, in each subsequent step, it takes a partial equivalent cost function $f^{a}$ such that $f^{a}_e(j)$ is defined whenever $j \le i$, and it constructs a partial equivalent cost function $f^{a'}$, where $f^{a'}_e(j)$ is defined whenever $j \le i + 1$.
+Our goal is to find a total equivalent cost function by learning the costs one edge at a time.
+Thus, our algorithm will begin with a partial cost function $f^0$ such that $f^0_e(i)$ is undefined for all $e \in E$ and all $i \le n$.
+Since it is undefined everywhere, it is obvious that $f^0$ is a partial equivalent of $f$.
+At every step of the algorithm, we will take a partial equivalent cost function $f'$ of $f$, and produce an extension $f''$ of $f'$, such that $f''$ is still a partial equivalent of $f$.
+This guarantees that, when the algorithm terminates, the final cost function is equivalent to $f$.